necropaz/iota/README.md

 ### `sendRequest(command)`

-Send a request to the IOTA Node and return the andswer.
+Send a request to the IOTA Node and return the answer.

 Direction |Parameters | Type | Required | Description
 ------------ |------------ | ------------- | ------------- | -------------